 2. Enable the Edge flag for IE mode

-- Open your Edge browser and type edge://flags/#edge-internet-explorer-integration into the address bar.
+- Open your Edge browser, paste the following path into the address bar, and hit Enter:

 - On the top, you should notice a line that says Enable IE Integration.
 Select IE Mode from the dropdown menu by clicking on the box next to that line.

 - On your desktop, create a shortcut for Edge.

 - Right-click on the icon and select Properties.

 - Add –ie-mode-test at the end of the Target text field after a space.
 Once done, click on Apply and then OK to save the changes.

 Can I configure the Internet Explorer integration using the Registry?